spatialfree/site/README.md

   and cache busting is a hair pulling process

 policy:
-verify within 24hrs  !!remind myself in the form email lol add them as a contact!!remind myself in the form email lol reminder the day before  !! remind myself with loop *circuit
+verify within 24hrs     !!remind myself in the form email add them as a contact   !!remind myself in the form email reminder the morning of !!remind myself with loop *circuit

-because they are not going back to check the page, cache busting is a low priority, as new visitors looking to sign up will have the fresh stuff so no issue there! thank god! this is the solution we need!
+because they are not going back to check the page, cache busting is a low priority, as new visitors looking to sign up will have the fresh stuff so no issue there!